WeblateOrg/weblate/docs/admin/admin.rst

 The default setup for Weblate is to use django-registration for handling new users.
 This allows them to register using form on the website and after confirming their email they can contribute.
-The validity of activation key can be controlled using :setting:`ACCOUNT_ACTIVATION_DAYS`.

 You can also completely disable registration using :setting:`REGISTRATION_OPEN`.